Top 6 Restaurant and Fast-Food Stocks to Buy in 2022

 Starbucks Builds Loyal Customers

 Although its main products are drinks, Starbucks is easily one of the top fast-food stocks.
 It also offers up a wide range of food options.
 The company continues to test new products and push profits higher.
+And if you’re interested in learning more about the coffee industry, check out these top coffee stocks.

 Chipotle Survives and Thrives